mneudert/caylir/README.md

 ### Configuration (dynamic)

-If you cannot, for whatever reason, use a static application config you can configure an initializer module that will be called every time your graph is started (or restarted) in your supervision tree:
+If you cannot, or do not want to, use a static application config you can configure an initializer module that will be called every time your graph is started (or restarted) in your supervision tree:

 ```elixir
 # {mod, fun}